dloebl/rm/README.md

 # rm
-Simple implementation of the rm utility in C for unix-like systems.
+Command-line utility that can delete directory entries.
-Can delete directory entries.
+Written in C, requires an at least partly POSIX conforming operating system underneath.

-Should conform to the POSIX standard.
+The goal of this tool is, to fulfill the corresponding POSIX standard as good as possible, without adding more features.

 ## Sytax
 * rm [-iRr] file...